Conflict of interest: Government officials

-Regulating conflict of interest in government is one of the aims of political ethics.
+Regulating conflict of interest in government is an aim of political ethics.
 Public officials are expected to put service to the public and their constituents ahead of their personal interests.
 Conflict of interest rules are intended to prevent officials from making decisions in circumstances that could reasonably be perceived as violating this duty of office.
+Limiting conflicts is vital to the success of a democracy.

 Rules in the executive branch tend to be stricter and easier to enforce than in the legislative branch.
-This is visible through one study which highlights how Members of Congress who have specific stock investments may vote on regulatory and interventionist legislation.
+This is visible through one study that highlights how members of Congress with specific stock investments may vote on regulatory and interventionist legislation.
 Two problems make legislative ethics of conflicts difficult and distinctive.

 First, as James Madison wrote, legislators should share a "communion of interests" with their constituents.
-Legislators cannot adequately represent the interests of constituents without also representing some of their own.
-As Senator Robert S. Kerr once said, "I represent the farmers of Oklahoma, although I have large farm interests.
+Legislators cannot adequately represent constituents' interests without also representing some of their own.
+As Senator Robert S. Kerr said, "I represent the farmers of Oklahoma, although I have large farm interests.
 I represent the oil business in Oklahoma...and I am in the oil business...They don't want to send a man here who has no community of interest with them, because he wouldn't be worth a nickel to them."
-The problem is to distinguish special interests from the general interests of all constituents.
-Second, the "political interests" of legislatures include campaign contributions which they need to get elected, and which are generally not illegal and not the same as a bribe.
+The problem is distinguishing special interests from all constituents' general interests.

+Second, the "political interests" of legislatures include campaign contributions, which they need to get elected and which are generally not illegal and not the same as a bribe.
 But under many circumstances, they can have the same effect.
-The problem here is how to keep the secondary interest in raising campaign funds from overwhelming what should be their primary interest—fulfilling the duties of office.
+The problem is how to keep the secondary interest in raising campaign funds from overwhelming what should be their primary interest—fulfilling the duties of office.

-Politics in the United States is dominated in many ways by political campaign contributions.
-Candidates are often not considered "credible" unless they have a campaign budget far beyond what could reasonably be raised from citizens of ordinary means.
+Political campaign contributions dominate politics in the United States in many ways.
+Candidates are often not considered "credible" unless they have a campaign budget far beyond what could reasonably be raised by citizens of ordinary means.
 The impact of this money can be found in many places, most notably in studies of how campaign contributions affect legislative behavior.
-For example, the price of sugar in the United States has been roughly double the international price for over half a century.
+For example, sugar in the United States has been roughly double the international price for over half a century.
 In the 1980s, this added $3 billion to the annual budget of U.S. consumers, according to Stern, who provided the following summary of one part of how this happens: